wp-plugins/child-theme-configurator/readme.txt

 == Upgrade Notice ==

-= 1.4.4 =
+= 1.4.5 =
-* This release fixes out of memory errors when generating child themes for parent themes with numerous additional stylesheets.
-* Added ability to select individual parent stylesheets for parsing.
+* Fixed a number of issues with text inputs.
+See changelog for details.

 == Create Your Child Theme ==